bplus-group/sedutil/README.md

 ![alt tag](https://avatars0.githubusercontent.com/u/13870012?v=3&s=200)

-Intel and AMD Ryzen: This SEDutil fork includes support for intel and AMD Ryzen systems with SHA-512 password authentication
+Intel, AMD and ARM: This SEDutil fork includes support for Intel, AMD and ARM systems with SHA-512 password authentication

 Note: This version of SEDutil is not compatible with SHA-1 versions of SEDutil